How to Build a Referral Plan for Better Fit Customers

-Beyond added engagement and awareness (which are important factors), referrals are 1) a good investment for any company due to the fact that they increase profitability, and 2) because some clients need something extra to become promoters, thus referring to others.
+Beyond added engagement and awareness (which are important factors), referrals are a good investment for any company due to the fact that they increase sales.

 So when trust in connections is quite important, how are businesses able to compete?
-There are many valuable results from having a referral program.
+There are many benefits of having a referral program.
 Companies are able to:

 - Build relationships

 “Referral leads on average, are 4-10x more valuable than regular leads, resulting in shorter sales cycles, increased win rates, and larger order sizes.” —Influitive

 Building relationships, trust, and confidence among your customers is essential to gaining referrals and repeat business.